realworldocaml/book/en/compiler-output-formats.md

 ### Inspecting `camlp4` output

 All `camlp4` modules accept an input AST and output a modified one.
-If you're not familiar with the `camlp4` module in question, then you need to figure out what transformations it has applied to your source code.
-The first obvious way is to read the documentation that accompanies the package, but you can also use the top-level to explore this, or run `camlp4` manually.
+If you're not familiar with the `camlp4` module in question, then how do you figure out what changes it's made to your code?
+The first obvious way is to read the documentation that accompanies the extension.
+Another more direct way is to use the top-level to explore the extension's behaviour, or to run `camlp4` manually yourself to see the transformation in action.

 #### Using `camlp4` in the interactive top-level